AnjanaLS/Portfolio_Projects/README.md

 ### Movie_data_analysis.ipynb

     - This project focuses on the analysis of the gross revenue of Hollywood movies released in the period 1980–2020.

-### Covid_data_exploration.sql

-    - This project is about the exploration of the COVID dataset, which includes COVID deaths and details of people vaccinated during 2020–2022.